AlexandraBouillon/Data_Structures_and_Algorithms_Squad/README.md

 # Data_Structures_and_Algorithms_Squad

-Welcome and thank you or sharing your time and thoughts!
+Welcome and thank you for sharing your time and thoughts!

-We are a community of software engineers who gather to work on problems and share our thoughts on our strategies.
+We are a community of software engineers who gather to work on problems, to listen eachother, and share our strategies.

 ## Quick Start